Serious Crash Investigations: How Evidence is Gathered

 In serious crash scenarios, one or more of the occupants might be physically unable to assist with immediate information regarding the crash.
 Once police arrive, those who are present and capable will be asked to provide details about what was witnessed and/ or experienced.
 This questioning might continue at the hospital or over the following days.
 Eye-witness accounts are important facets in the evidence gathering process: being both first-hand and temporally connected to the scene of the crash, this fresh material is often a key part of collated evidence.

 With the benefits of technology, the finer details of a serious motor accident can come to light faster and more accurately than ever before.
 According to collision reconstructionist Mark George of Sydney firm Accident Investigation Services, “The field of professional collision investigation is highly specialised.
 With increases in both available technology and forensic knowledge, it is possible for experts to establish even the smallest aspects of a crash scenario.”
-In motor vehicle injury claims, getting to the bottom of what actually occurred before and during the crash can be greatly assisted by expert analysis.
+In motor vehicle accident claims, getting to the bottom of what actually occurred before and during the crash can be greatly assisted by expert analysis.

 At the scene